harishoke/PollMasters/README.md

-# PollMasters - WhatsApp Poll Management Tool
+# PollMasters - Poll Management Tool For WA

 PollMasters is a desktop application designed to help you create, send, and manage polls on WhatsApp.
 It features a Node.js backend that uses the Baileys library to interact with WhatsApp, and a Python Tkinter frontend for a user-friendly graphical interface.